ministryofweb/analytics-campaign-urls/README.md

 # Analytics Campaign URLs

-This library allows it to easily append campaign parameters (e. g. for Google Analytics or Piwik) to any given URL.
+This library allows it to easily append campaign parameters (e.g. for Google Analytics, Matomo/Piwik or Plausible) to any given URL.

 ## Requirements

-At least PHP 7.0 is required to use this library.
+At least PHP 8.1 is required to use this library in the current version.

+Version 2.x of this library supports PHP versions 7.0 or higher.

 ## Installation